geekmister/geekmister/README.md

 11. Develop voice recorder for iPhone that is helpful!
 12. Develop video record for all plaform are helpful.
 13. I hava an idea what save multi-screenshot to clipboard when screenshot on my working.
 Then paste screenshot is very easy!
+14. The article given me more inspiration.
+[The article](https://mp.weixin.qq.com/s/Yo8wcWift-7e9A3oN-r7AQ)
+15. I want to make a machine for smash pages that like very easy to easy, and is a interesting thing.

 # Use resources